 Essentially, the ProChannel houses a lot of modules used for mixing and effects:

-The ProChannel modules and VST plugins included with Cakewalk are more than enough for you to work with and get amazing results.
+The ProChannel and Cakewalk’s other stock plugins are more than enough for you to get amazing results.
 But sometimes, you’ll want to branch out and explore what other companies are making.

 While it’s not the largest selection, Cakewalk includes five instruments you can start making music with right away:

-The TTS-1 synth also has a pretty wide selection of synth sounds and general MIDI sounds, with options for built-in effects.
+The TTS-1 synth also has a pretty wide selection of synth and general MIDI sounds, with options for built-in effects.
+In fact, it’s a repackaged version of the Roland SC-88, one of the biggest instruments of the ’90s.

 After 30 years, Cakewalk by Bandlab is still going strong.
 The developers are continually providing updates on an almost monthly basis, adding features and fixing bugs at every opportunity.